utahsaint-org/Hackers-Challenge-Walkthroughs/2019 SAINTCON/UBER/README.md

 > This is a collection of player created walkthroughs for the 2019 SAINTCON UBER Hackers Challenges.

 ## CrackMe-Smartly
- - AlgebraicNotation
+ - Algebraic Notation
  - Diceware
- - HashIdentification - xxxFind
+ - Hash Identification - xxxFind
  - OPVault
  - Masks

 ## CryptoMadness
- - BrilliantGuy
+ - Brilliant Guy

 ## DOUBLEJEOPARDY
- - RotorMeThis
+ - Rotor Me This
- - MagicDee
+ - Magic Dee
  - protocol
- - Onechance
+ - One chance

 ## Enigma
  - Badge01